kurealnum/Mini-Workflows/README.md

 ### 1. Write the problem out:
 -Identify what you need to find to solve the problem

--Doesn't have to be on a whiteboard, just in comments
+-Ideally do this on a whiteboard (leaving plenty of space), but if you can't, do it in the comments.

 -Make sure your comments are friendly to ***you***